Biofuels Policy and Legislation

 In the EU legislative procedure a proposal by the European Commission (EC) is followed by a process of up to 3 readings and amendments through the European Parliament (EP), its committees and the Council of the European Union.
 Within those readings several discussions within the Council or its preparatory bodies take place.
 These result in a series of revised documents.
 Once the Council approves the amendments the EP goes for a final vote.

-The RED II proposal of the EC has already been discussed intensely in the Council, has had one plenary reading in the European Parliament, and has been on the agenda of the relevant committees (mostly European Parliament’s environment committee ENVI and The Industry, Research and Energy Committee of the European Parliament ITRE).
-See http://eur-lex.europa.eu/procedure/EN/2016_382 for the current status in the Council and http://www.europarl.europa.eu/oeil/popups/ficheprocedure.do?reference=2016/0382(COD)&l=en for the current status in the European Parliament.
+The RED II proposal of the EC was published in November 2016 as part of the clean energy package.
+It has already been discussed intensely in the Council and the Council has recently adopted its position.
+Also it has had one plenary reading in the European Parliament, and has been on the agenda of the relevant committees (mostly European Parliament’s environment committee ENVI and The Industry, Research and Energy Committee of the European Parliament ITRE).
+The final version for the vote can be found here.

 ETIP Bioenergy has launched a position paper on the European Commission proposal for a revised Renewable Energy Directive (RED II) in late October 2017.